lizhunan/IELTS/speaking/part2-题库.md

 And explain why you think it was a waste of time./ how you felt about doing it.

 My experience of wasting time is that when I prepared IELTS, I wasted much time.
 It was June this year that I had much free time.
 Instead of making full use of the time to study English, I went to parties and travelled to different cities for 1 month, such as GZ, SZ, and CD.
 After the blast, I came back to Jinan and was going to work on the IELTS test.
-But my university informed me to take part in a competition in the field of computer science.
+But my university informed me to took part in a competition in the field of computer science.
 Then my team member and I prepared the match for almost two months, during which I had no time to learn English.
 That means that I had to postpone my English learning to September.
 I was really regretful because I realized that leaning English requires much time and energy but I wasted so much time in the past three months, especially the partying and travelling, which wasted me 1 month.
 This experience also teaches me a lesson that I should make full use of time and make a clear plan.

 ## 11.12